Our prospectus provides an overview to welcome new parents and families to our school.

 The school gates are open at 8.30am.
 We do ask that an adult stays on the playground with each child while they are in the Early Years in the morning until the class are collected at 8.40.
 We do ask that we have the details of any adult who is likely to collect your child at the end of the day so we can ensure a safe handover.
 We will not allow the children to go with an adult unless we have been given their details prior to collection.
 EYFS pupils come out of school through their outdoor area.

-Hot meals are available each day through the Nourish Company on the school site.
-These will be free for any children in the EYFS or Years One and Two.
+Hot meals are available each day through the ABM Company on the school site.
+These will be free for any children in the EYFS, Years One and Two.
 Alternatively children can bring in packed lunches.
-Hot meals can be booked for individual days or combination of days but do have to be booked in advance on line.
+Hot meals can be booked for individual days or combination of days but do have to be booked in advance on-line.
 Details will be provided of the Parent Pay login.
 All lunches are taken in the school hall and children having hot dinners do mix with those having packed lunch.
-A sample menu from Nourish is provided in your pack.
+A sample menu from ABM can be provided from the school office.